top of page

 Training and Experience

-My background and training draws heavily from depth psychotherapy theories (how our childhood experiences, histories, and relationships influence our current, past, and future perceptions and experiences), and relational theories (the ways relationships with ourselves and others impact, influence, and inspire us).
-I also find it important and exciting to learn and incorporate current methods and ideas into my work and style.
-I am particularly inspired and informed by and drawn to trauma aware approaches that acknowledge how our minds, bodies, and environments work together to contribute to our experiences and responses to the world.
+My initial training draws heavily from depth psychotherapy theories (how our childhood experiences, histories, and relationships influence our current, past, and future perceptions and experiences), and relational theories (the ways relationships with ourselves and others impact, influence, and inspire us).
+These inform some of my work but don't tell the whole story and often involve reinterpretation and a de-pathologized lens.
+I am inspired and informed by trauma aware approaches that acknowledge how our minds, bodies, and environments work together to contribute to our experiences and responses to the world.

-There are many trainings I participate in and am drawn to, including training on sexuality/gender/relationship diversity, justice and oppression, and de-pathologized/non-judgmental approaches to sub cultures and symptoms.
-I combine these expansive trainings with participating in trainings that offer certification and expansion of therapy tools and ideas.
-These certification trainings reflect my goal of learning and applying additional tools and techniques and integrating them in along with liberated, community, and trauma aware foundations.
+There are many trainings I participate in and am drawn to, including training on sexuality/gender/relationship diversity, justice and oppression, and non-judgmental approaches to sub cultures and symptoms.
+I also participate in trainings that offer certification and expansion of therapy tools and ideas.
+All of these additional tools and techniques are then integrated in along with liberated, community, and trauma aware foundations.
 I always aim to apply theories and skills based on what I and the client feel are the best approaches for each person and situation.
 We can explore new tools and include a range of practices as we go.

 • Level 1 certification in EMDR